Tailwind Destinations

 Day 3 (Monday-Gnomes, Heroes and Sacrifice) ~ Today will be a full day so we’ll need to start immediately after breakfast to make our way further into southern Belgium as our tour takes us to Bastogne and into the Ardennes.
 This entire area is steeped in folklore, history and WWII events with US tank monuments scattered throughout the region.
 Upon leaving Dinant, we’ll proceed directly to Bastogne where, upon arrival, our group will be met by a local travel specialist to take us on a partial day tour of the Bastogne area.
 The Siege of Bastogne was an engagement in December 1944 between American and German forces which greatly influenced the outcome of WWII.

 Following the Bastogne tour, we’ll make our way along meandering roads to Les 3 Fourquets, brewers of Lupulus and Ardennes Triple beer.
 This small brewery with outdoor fermenters will offer a quick tour following by a sampling of their craft.
 A light lunch will be served after the brewery tour.
-Next, we’ll meet the gnomes and spend time touring the world famous Achouffe, sampling the beers and exploring the brewery store and local area.
-We’ll have you back in Dinant this evening to enjoy dinner as a group at our hotel.
+Next, we’ll meet the gnomes and spend time touring the world famous Achouffe brewery, sampling the beers and exploring the brewery store and local area.
+We’ll have you back in Dinant this evening to enjoy dinner as a group at our hotel’s Le Couvent de Bethleem.
 The balance of the night is yours to relax or explore.
 (B,L,D)

-Day 4 (Tuesday-Hops and the Holy Grail)~ Today will have us leaving beautiful Dinant for the hop-fields of Poperinge.
+Day 4 (Tuesday-Hops and the Holy Grail)~Today will have us leaving beautiful Dinant for the hop-fields of Poperinge.
 It’s a several hour drive across the Belgian countryside so we’ll be ready for lunch when we arrive.
 Our first stop will be at In De Vrede.
-This cafe is owned by the Sint Sixtus Abbey, brewers of the worlds famous, and possibly the most sought after beer, Westvleteren 12.
+This cafe is owned by the Sint Sixtus Abbey, brewers of the worlds famous, and possibly the most sought-after beer, Westvleteren 12.
 It’s a simple cafe, with a simple menu of local ham’s, breads and cheeses.
 The highlight of the visit is being the opportunity to enjoy the coveted St Sixtus beers by the glass.
-A quick visit to nearby De Struise Brewers will also be on the agenda.
+A quick visit to nearby Deca brewery will also be on the agenda.

 Just a short drive away, Rodenbach will be next on our itinerary.
 The brewery is known for its production of barrel-aged sour beers in the Flemish red style.
 This is a very unique and one of a kind brewery, registered as a national landmark and is well worth the visit.